Ravikisha/PythonCentralHub/src/content/docs/tutorials/GetStarted.md

 ---
-title: Getting Started with Python
+title: Getting Started
 description: How to run Python code on your machine.
+This tutorial covers running Python code using the command line or terminal, creating Python files, and using essential Python commands.
 sidebar:
     order: 3
 ---